hectorpefo/prepublication/_posts/2020-08-30-Perfect-War.md

 The code below does this for every possible matchless deal.
 I believe (or hope) that it is correct.
 But unfortunately, even though it is not so brute-force as to enumerate all match-free deals, it is too inefficient to produce an answer in a reasonable runtime.
 Hey, we're doing mathematics, not engineering?
 It at least clarifies the functions $P$ and $W$.

-FWIW, the expectation seems to be roughly linear to the log of the number of card values in the deck.
+FWIW, the expectation seems to be roughly proportional to the log of the number of card values in the deck.
+Projecting on that basis, we might expect about 165,718,000 deals before a match-free game with a standard deck.

 ![straightish-line plot with log y-axis](/img/PerfectWar.jpg)